Mass Varying Neutrinos in Supernovae: Introduction

 \section{Introduction}

-Evidences from experimental data of type Ia supernovae (SNIa) \cite{Riess:2004nr,Astier:2005qq}, cosmic microwave background (CMB) radiation \cite{Spergel:2003cb,Spergel:2006hy} and large scale structure (LSS) \cite{Tegmark:2006az} point out that our universe is in accelerated expansion.
-One possible explanation for this dark energy issue (70\% of the energy content of our universe) would be a cosmological constant ($\Lambda$), or simply, the non-zero vacuum energy, which is quite close to the critical cosmological energy density, $\rho_c \approx \rho_\Lambda \approx 4 \times 10^{-47}\mbox{GeV}^4$.
-However one critical point of $\Lambda$ is the necessity of a fine tuning, once that according to theoretical expectations, $\rho_vac$ is $10^{50}-10^{120}$ larger than the magnitude allowed in cosmology.
+Evidences from experimental data of type Ia supernovae (SNIa)~\cite{Riess:2004nr,Astier:2005qq}, cosmic microwave background (CMB) radiation~\cite{Spergel:2003cb} and large scale structure (LSS)~\cite{Tegmark:2006az} point out that our universe is in accelerated expansion.
+One possible explanation for this acceleration is dark energy which contains 70\% of the total energy of our universe.
+Dark energy could be a cosmological constant ($\Lambda$), or simply, the non-zero vacuum energy, which is quite close to the critical cosmological energy density, $\rho_c \approx \rho_\Lambda \approx 4 \times 10^{-47}\mbox{GeV}^4$.
+However one critical point of $\Lambda$ is the necessity of a fine tuning, once that according to theoretical expectations, $\rho_{vac}$ is $10^{50}-10^{120}$ larger than the magnitude allowed in cosmology.
 In reference \cite{Dolgov:2004xu}, Dolgov emphasizes:

 \begin{enumerate}

 \item {\it Why vacuum energy, which must stay constant in the course of cosmological evolution, or dark energy, which should evolve with time quite differently from the normal matter, have similar magnitude just today, all being close to the value of the critical energy density?}